 During the year there were five Board meetings, each of which was attended by all of the Directors.
 There were three Audit Committee meetings, two Remuneration Committee meetings and a Nomination Committee meeting held during the year.
-All of these meetings were attended by all of the respective committee members except Stuart Paul, who attended one Remuneration Committee meeting and could not attend the Nomination Committee meeting.
+All of these meetings were attended by all of the respective committee members.